 Erosive gastropathy is usually asymptomatic.
 Symptoms, when they occur, include anorexia, epigastric pain, nausea, and vomiting.
 There is poor correlation between symptoms and the number or severity of endoscopic abnormalities.
 The most common clinical manifestation of erosive gastritis is upper gastrointestinal bleeding, which presents as hematemesis, “coffee grounds” emesis, or bloody aspirate in a patient receiving nasogastric suction, or as melena.
 Because erosive gastritis is superficial, hemodynamically significant bleeding is rare.

 The laboratory findings are nonspecific.
 The hematocrit is low if significant bleeding has occurred; iron deficiency may be found.

 Upper endoscopy is the most sensitive method of diagnosis.
 Although bleeding from gastritis is usually insignificant, it cannot be distinguished on clinical grounds from more serious lesions such as peptic ulcers or esophageal varices.
 Hence, endoscopy is generally performed within 24 hours in patients with upper gastrointestinal bleeding to identify the source (see eFigure 15–11).
 An upper gastrointestinal series is sometimes obtained in lieu of endoscopy in patients with hemodynamically insignificant upper gastrointestinal bleeds to exclude serious (eg, mass) lesions but is insensitive for the detection of gastritis.

-Epigastric pain may be due to peptic ulcer, gastroesophageal reflux, gastric cancer, biliary tract disease, food poisoning, viral gastroenteritis, and functional ...
+Epigastric pain may be due to peptic ulcer, gastroesophageal reflux, gastric cancer, biliary tract ...